Star Carr: Settlement and artefacts

 The flint found at Star Carr came from nearby beaches, which at time of occupation would have been about 10 to 20 km distant, and also from the Yorkshire Wolds immediately to the south of the site.

 The two most outstanding categories of finds are the 'barbed points' and 'antler frontlets'.
 The barbed points are made of the antler of red deer stags.
 They are between 8 cm and 38 cm in length and the 195 examples found at Star Carr account for more than 95% of the total number from the British Mesolithic.
 Many of the barbed points and antler frontlets appear to be deliberately broken.
 The antler frontlets are made from red deer stag (male) skulls with the antlers still attached.
 The 21 antler frontlets are sufficiently complete to see how they have been manufactured: two holes were perforated through the skull with a flint tool and the inside of the skull cap was smoothed.
 The antlers on each frontlet have been carefully trimmed, perhaps to reduce weight.
 It seems very likely that these modifications are designed to allow the frontlets to be used as headgear.
-Finds from the site are now divided between four institutions: The British Museum, the Yorkshire Museum in York, the University Museum of Archaeology and Anthropology at Cambridge and the Scarborough Museum.
+Finds from the site are now divided between five institutions: The British Museum, the Yorkshire Museum in York, the University Museum of Archaeology and Anthropology at Cambridge, the Rotunda Museum in Scarborough and Whitby Museum.